Solution: Consumer & Market Insights

 Not just what they say, how they feel

-Aggregate emotion across thousands of live consumer voices.
+Aggregate insight across thousands of live consumer voices

 An insights brief that says "consumers are frustrated with X" lands differently when you can show frustration across two thousand spoken mentions, in their own voices, with the actual phrases attached.
 Gossip aggregates sentiment across an entire category conversation, so your team can read the affective state of a market: frustration, enthusiasm, hesitation, scepticism, not just summarise it.
 The qualitative depth of focus groups, at the volume of social listening.